syncfusion-content/winui-docs/winui/DataGrid/Export-To-Excel.md

 <img src="Export-to-Excel_images/winui-datagrid-export-data-in-detailsview.png" alt="Excluding Specific DetailsView while Exporting to Excel in WinUI DataGrid" width="100%" Height="Auto"/>

-Here, `DetailsViewDataGrid` is not exported for the parent record having `OrderID` as 1002.
+Here, the `DetailsViewDataGrid` is not exported for the parent record having the `OrderID` as 1002.

 ### Excluding DetailsViewDataGrid columns from exporting

-You can exclude [DetailsViewDataGrid](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.DataGrid.DetailsViewDataGrid.html) columns while exporting, by using `DetailsViewExportHandler` and `DataGridDetailsViewExcelExportOptions.ExcludedColumns`.
+Exclude the [DetailsViewDataGrid](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.DataGrid.DetailsViewDataGrid.html) columns while exporting by using the `DetailsViewExportHandler` and `DataGridDetailsViewExcelExportOptions.ExcludedColumns`.

 {% tabs %}
 {% highlight c# %}